prathamesh-sonpatki/o11y-wiki/README.md

 as logs, metrics, traces, events.
 The single storage allows for far more corelation than different data being stored at different places.

+### DevOps

+DevOps is a set of practices that combines software development and operations to shorten the development life cycle and improve reliability.
+DevOps teams use automation and collaboration to deploy software quickly and reliably.

+### Downsampling

+Downsampling is the process of reducing the amount of data points in a time series to make it more manageable, without losing too much detail, and can help to save storage and processing resources.

 ## E

+### Event

+An event is a significant occurrence within a system that may require attention.
+Events can be used to trigger alerts or notify operators of potential issues.

 ## F

+### FinOps

+FinOps is a practice that combines financial and operational management to optimize cloud spending.
+Finops teams use data-driven approaches to manage cloud costs and improve ROI.

 ## G